kbelbase45/DeeplearningComputerVision/README.md

-# DeeplearningComputerVision <br> Handwritten digit prediction using convolutional neural network and prediction can be make in a live video captured by webcam
+# DeeplearningComputerVision <br>
+Handwritten digit prediction with convolutional neural network and prediction can be done in live video captured by webcam